KanzyAI/multimodal-rag-test-bed/README.md

 ## Overview

 This system evaluates:
-- **Embedders**: Late Interaction, Dense and sparse embedding models for text and multimodal content
+- **Embedders**: Late Interaction and Dense embedding models for text and multimodal content and and sparse pipelines for benchmarking
-- **Vector Databases**: Different vector storage and retrieval backends
+- **Vector Databases**: Vector database factory to support plug-and-play evalaution of different vector store providers
-- **Modalities**: Text-based, visual, and hybrid retrieval approaches
+- **Modalities**: Text-based, multimodal based approaches

 ## Architecture